Hügelkultur: Hügelkultur mounds as solid earthworks

 Although Hügelkultur beds can safely retain water in light-duty applications (for example, conserving the moisture of rain that falls on the bed), creating heavy-duty rainwater retention areas behind Hügelkultur beds on contour, to catch surface runoff from surrounding areas, can be dangerous.
 Some designers conflate the Hügelkultur bed's appearance with that of solid earthworks, but Hügelkultur beds cannot predictably control large amounts of stormwater in the way that solid earthworks can.
-Whereas embankment dams or the hillsides of swales can be relied on to hold back many thousands of gallons of water for weeks to allow it to seep into the ground, and berms can slow runoff, Hügelkultur beds are different in two ways: earthworks have no buoyant core (whereas Hügelkultur mounds contain logs), and the soil that they are made of is compacted.
+Whereas embankment dams or the hillsides of swales can be relied on to hold back many thousands of gallons of water for weeks to allow it to seep into the ground, and berms can slow runoff, Hügelkultur beds are different in two ways: earthworks are made of compacted soil (to improve strength) and have no buoyant core (whereas Hügelkultur mounds contain logs).
 If fresh or dried timber is used in the bed, it may become buoyant in the water-saturated substrate, bursting from the soil covering and releasing all the sitting water through a breach.
 This can be an issue for years, until the wood is sufficiently rotten and infused with water.
 Another consideration is that Hügelkultur beds will degrade, shrinking over time into much lower mounds of soft, rich soil.
 This means that the retention area will have less depth as time goes on, but it also means that the uncompacted soil will remain a threat to breaching even if the logs become saturated.

 Some permaculturists have taken mild positions against the "hügel swales" still being promoted by other permaculturists, citing the danger and cross-purposes of Hügelkultur beds and swales.
 Swales are for long-term installations where perennials - like fruit trees - are grown.
 Hügelkultur is used for shorter term, more annual crops, as the soil settling that occurs with hugel decomposition is bad for the root system of fruit trees.
 A common practice is to plant fruit trees beside a hugelkultur mound where some nutrient runoff can feed the tree without the tree’s support collapsing under it, while also allowing the tree to extend its roots laterally under or upward into the hugelkultur mound as far as it “needs.”

 There is a recorded instance of a breach occurring in a new project.
 Upon the first rainstorm, the retention areas behind the Hügelkultur beds filled with water and broke through.
 The released water carried the freshly-buried logs and dirt downhill, smashing a hole in a building being used as a church and filling the space with mud.
 No injuries were reported.